Skip to content

 }

-// Sort by CPU usage in descending order, find peak periods for each host
+// Sort by CPU usage descending, find peak periods for each host

 M::cpu:(max(usage_total) as max_usage_total) [1h::10m] BY host ORDER BY max_usage_total DESC

-// Sort by response time in ascending order, find the best performing periods
+// Sort by response time ascending, find periods with best performance

 M::response_time:(avg(response_time) as avg_response_time) [1h::5m] BY endpoint ORDER BY avg_response_time ASC